giantswarm/docs/src/content/vintage/getting-started/observability/logging/architecture/index.md

     parent: getting-started-observability-logging
 user_questions:
   - What is the logging architecture?
-  - Why is Giant Swarm using loki?
+  - Why is Giant Swarm using Loki?
   - Why is Giant Swarm recommending loki?
   - Which logs are stored by Giant Swarm?
   - Where are the logs stored by Giant Swarm?